+Consistency

-Consistency Speaking consistently is the most important factor to remember.
-Your voice volume and word pronunciation should always relatively be the same.
-The ECU expects you to speak words the same way every time .
-As you train the ECU, be aware of how you are speaking, remembering that the ECU expects you to repeat words in the same way whenever you issue a command.
-Pacing As you train the ECU, remember to take your time .
+Speaking consistently is the most important factor to remember.
+Your voice volume and word pronunciation should always be relatively the same.

+The ECU expects you to speak words the same way every time.

+As you train the ECU, remember that the ECU expects you to repeat words in the same way whenever you issue a command.

+Pacing

+As you train the ECU, remember to take your time.
 When the ECU prompts you to say a word, repeat the word to yourself before speaking into the microphone.

 There is no pressure to rush through the training process.
 You are in control, so take as much time as you like.

+Tone

-Tone Speak in your normal voice.
+Speak in your normal voice.
 Try to leave emotion out of your voice.

 For example, when you speak the word "Yes," do not say, "Yes?" as if you were asking a question.
 Be firm and decisive.